Sorry, you need to enable JavaScript to visit this website.

 6. Taking medications into Bali

-Indonesia has extremely strict customs and laws regarding medication and other drugs, so you should ensure that anything you take with you into Bali is acceptable and legal.
 Carry doctor’s certificates, original packaging and prescriptions with you and mark your medication as being for ‘personal use’ on any customs forms.
 Keep in mind that you can obtain many over-the-counter medications (e.g. headache pills) in Bali as well.

-7. Declaring Pre-existing conditions to InsureandGo
+7. Declaring Pre-existing conditions to Insure&Go

 Declaring any pre-existing condition you have had in the past five years when taking out travel insurance is vital for ensuring any claims impacted by pre-existing conditions you make in relation to your Bali trip will be valid.
-If you are unsure, it’s best to disclose any conditions with InsureandGo beforehand and we can assess whether it can be covered by us.
+If you are unsure, it’s best to disclose any conditions with Insure&Go beforehand and we can assess whether it can be covered by us.